deepmodeling/deepmd-kit/doc/install/easy-install.md

 ```
 One could change the CUDA Toolkit version from `10.2` or `11.6`.

-One may speficy the DeePMD-kit version such as `2.1.1` using
+One may specify the DeePMD-kit version such as `2.1.1` using
 ```bash
 conda create -n deepmd deepmd-kit=2.1.1=*cpu libdeepmd=2.1.1=*cpu lammps horovod -c https://conda.deepmodeling.com -c defaults
 ```